 Even worse, it could furthermore mean that hardware that would otherwise be compatible with the PC won't function because of missing signing keys.
 This could mean that users will be unable to swap graphics cards, network cards or other peripherals.

 One could now say that users have to just buy from the right vendor to avoid this if they want to install other operating systems on their PC.
 The issue here is that this would require extensive research on part of the user.
-They first would need to be aware of the limitations of Secure Boot, and then need to research how particular PC vendors have implemented the feature in their PCs.
-This is far from practicable.
+They first would need to be aware of the limitations of Secure Boot and they would then need to research how particular PC vendors have implemented the feature and whether the devices they are interested in have the feature locked or not: this is far from practicable.